bullbo/group-based-crowd-simulation/README.md

 # CrowdSim-SocialForces
 Using social forces for crowd simulations in a physics engineering degree project at KTH.

+Notice how the brown group immediately turn 180 degrees in the center.
 ## Unweighted orientation
 ![](/images/21A_7G_UW.gif)
 ## Weighted orientation